Jee-El/reddit-in-valve-games/README.md

 Navigate to the dad-jokes-in-valve-games directory if you aren't there already.
 You'll see a config.json file, where you'll setup your settings, open it in a text editor.

-You'll see 5 entries, the only ones you should be changing the values of are the LAST TWO, "dad_jokes_cfgs" and "keys".
+You'll see 2 entries, each one with 5 entries.
+The only ones you should be changing are : "subreddit_name", "url", "cfgs", "keys".

 1. Make your own .cfg file, to do this, just copy one of the .cfg files in this path